 Why is Forecasting Demand Important in the Supply Chain

-Demand forecasting is important to the supply chain because it is the process by which the strategic and operational strategies are devised.
+Accurate demand forecasting is important to the supply chain because it is the process by which strategic and operational strategies are devised.
 Think of it as the underlying hypothesis for strategic business activities and the starting point for most supply chain processes, like raw material planning, purchasing, inbound logistics, cash flow, and manufacturing.

 Demand forecasting also facilitates critical business activities, like financial planning, production planning, risk assessment, and the purchase of raw materials.
 Most importantly, forecast accuracy enables retailers to avoid stock outs and over stocking, improve production lead times, minimize costs, increase operational efficiencies, and improve the customer experience.